zkat/shortening/README.md

-    port = 8181 # Port to start the web server in. max-db-size = 100 # Maximum number of URLs to keep around at a time. url-length = 6 # Length of the randomly-generated short URLs.
+    port = 8181 # Port to start the web server in. max-db-size = 100 # Maximum number of URLs to keep around at a time. url-length = 6 # Length of the randomly-generated short URLs. external-db = # See below

+* external-db is blank by default.
+* If external-db is blank, URLs are kept in-memory, and will not be persisted to disk.
+This means all URLs will be lost when the shortening process shuts down.
+* external-db accepts absolute (/foo/bar), relative (foo/bar/), and ~/-expanded (~/.shortening.db)
+  pathnames.
+* ~username/ pathnames are not accepted.

 # Usage